-As of January 2016, the OESP program will work to assist low-income consumers by providing them with a reduction in their electricity bill in the form of a monthly on-bill credit.
+In 2016, the Ontario government created the OESP program to assist low-income consumers by providing them with a reduction in their electricity bill in the form of a monthly on-bill credit.
+On March 1, 2024, the Ontario government has changed the household income amounts needed to qualify for OESP.
+This change makes more households eligible for electricity bill relief.
+More information can be found here; https://ontarioelectricitysupport.ca/